The Trifecta

 Nutrition trends.
 Metrics.
 Marginal gains.

-I got into this because of the purity and the freedom.
+I started because of the purity and the freedom.

-Because of the raw, unfiltered simplicity of testing your limits—of finding out what you’re truly capable of.
+Because of the raw, unfiltered simplicity of testing your limits and discovering what you are truly capable of.

-And in that process, getting closer to something ancient.
+Because in that process, you get closer to something ancient.

 Something primal.

-So while the hypothesis behind this effort was to mimic the final stretch of a long ultra… the real reward?
+So while the hypothesis behind this effort was to mimic the final stretch of a long ultra, the real reward was something else entirely.

 It was remembering why I started.

-A reemergence of love—for the pain, the process, the solitude, the truth of ultra running.
+A return to the love of the pain, the process, the solitude, and the truth of ultrarunning.

 The Stats